JalmarazMartn/customDiagnostics/README.md

 Error fixed:
 Command 'JAM Custom Rules.
 Pick a ruleset and apply replacements in all workspace documents' resulted in an error (command 'JAMCustomRuls.replaceAllRulesInAllDocuments' not found)

+### 0.0.17

+Some errors in snippets, dianostics instead diagnostics.